Table of Contents

 ZFC tested chains treated with Shimano “factory grease” by testing Shimano chains without removing the factory grease (see lubricant spreadsheet).
 ZFC favours removing factory grease before the chain has been contaminated with dirt and water before putting any lubricant on a chain.
 ZFC says it is worth cleaning a new chain with solvents to remove factory grease.
 His method involves removing the chain (assuming it has a master link) and rinsing it by immersing it in “mineral terps” (mineral spirits) to dissolve the grease, and agitating (shaking).
 (In Canada, mineral spirits are sold as such, but also available in a more refined and less odourous formulation sold under the Varsol brand).
 Adam Kerin also does a further rinse in methylated spirits (denatured alcohol) to remove the residue of the mineral spirits.
 The rationale and method are discussed in Episode 6 “Chain Preparation FAQ” of the ZFC YouTube series from 2 minutes 15 seconds to 10 minutes.

-Some of the ZFC test results are below.
-I downloaded the spreadsheets.
-The speadsheets are complicated.
-I have pulled out some numbers in the table below.
+I downloaded the complicated spreadsheets. .
+I have pulled out some numbers in a table below.

 - “$ ctr” are ZFC calculations of cost to run a lube, $ per 10,000 Km.
 Those calculations makes assumptions about replacing chains and groupsets.
 ZFC refers to Shimano 11 speed road chains and components – Ultegra and Dura-Ace, as well as GRX.
 There are $ ctr sheets for different conditions.
 The $ ctr numbers are as of December 2021, for “road racing mixed conditions”.
 I think the currency in the material from the ZFC site is $ Australian and the prices are in Australia;